Nikhil-Bhutani/Grammar-Error-Detection-using-NLP-Project-3/README.md

 **Input:**  Sentence(English Language).

-**Output:** The implemented system will check whether the given sentence is grammatically correct or not using both BERT(bert-base-cased) and XLNET(xlnet-base-cased) models were used.
+**Output:** The implemented system will check whether the given sentence is grammatically correct or not using both BERT(bert-base-cased) and XLNET(xlnet-base-cased) models.

 Here both the models are trained on Google-Colaboratory and after training the classifier models are downloaded and further used for grammar checking.